-During the years ended 30 June 2020 and 30 June 2019, the following transactions with director-related entities took place:
+During the years ended 30 June 2021 and 30 June 2020, the following transactions with director-related entities took place:

 - Some of the member directors had family who received services from Sunnyfield Shared Living, Community Services and/or Enterprises. - Director Karen Ingram is a Partner of law firm Clayton Utz.
 Clayton Utz performed both paid and pro-bono work on legal matters for Sunnyfield.
-The paid work was performed on commercial terms.
+The paid work was performed on commercial terms. - Director Julia Gunn is a Partner of accounting firm KPMG.
+KPMG performed paid consulting work for Sunnyfield.
+This paid work was performed on commercial terms.